 Trello is a collaboration-friendly task manager that’s great for team projects.
 A customizable project board that lets everyone post what they’re working on, allowing for you to easily tick off items that are done, and contribute to different projects that aren’t.
 Trello is crucial for my workflow in setting due dates and prioritizing which projects and posts are most important in my online business.

-70. ContentMarketer.io.
+71. ContentMarketer.io.
 Here's another great one, built by one of my favorite fellow content marketers, Sujan Patel.
-This tool is designed to help marketers be more effective at building relationships, promoting content, and growing traffic in a big way.
+This online business tool is designed to help marketers be more effective at building relationships, promoting content, and growing traffic in a big way.
 You can build outreach lists, automate the process of sending personalized emails & follow ups, and track the effectiveness of your campaigns.

 Mixpanel tracks conversion rates for the key events (think: email signup, account registration, purchase) on your web and mobile landing pages.
 Above is a screenshot of my Mixpanel account, showing the conversion rate from visit to email signup on a recent blog post of mine.
 Among many other things, it also gives you an immense amount of useful raw data on the sort of activities your site visitors are doing (which is the first step in testing how to improve your conversion rates), all without having to write complicated SQl code.